oe-alliance/enigma2-plugins/elektro/src/readme.txt

 3.3.3 Added patch to installer to fix enigma2.
 It
 	  should now be possible to run Elektro and
 	  EPG refresh in parallel.
 3.3.4 Added Turkish locale by MytHoLoG
+3.3.5 Italian translation updated
 ====================================================
 The English Documentation follows the German one
 ====================================================